|Sir Matt Busby the1968 European Cup|

-Byrne was the captain of the Busby Babes from the 1955–56 season onwards. .
+Roger Byrne was the captain of the Busby Babes from the 1955–56 season onwards.
+He was discovered by Manchester United while playing for Ryder Brow Boys Club.
 With Manchester United, he won the league title in 1952, 1956 and 1957.
 He earned 33 caps with England while playing in every England's fixtures in that period, a record for England.
+This remains a record.
 Unfortunately, he died at the age of 28 in the Munich Air Disaster.
-This remains a record.

-Dunno played 13 seasons with Manchester United.
+Tommy Dunne played 13 seasons with Manchester United.
 He was a part of the team that won the European Cup in 1968.
 He later played for Bolton Wanderers and Detroit Express.
-He won 33 caps for the Republic of Ireland, playing for the national team in 1962–1975.
+At the international level, Dunne won 33 caps for the Republic of Ireland, playing for the national team from 1962 to 1975.
 He was Irish Footballer of the Year in 1969.

 LB: Shay Brennan (Ireland)

-Born in Manchester, Shay was an original Busby Babe.
+Born in Manchester, Shay Brennan was an original Busby Babe.
 He made his debut on the first game after Munich Air Disaster.
-Capped 19 times for Ireland.
+Brennan scored twice on an emotionally charged night.
+He was a member of the 1968 European Cup winning team.
+He later became a player-manager for Waterford United in Ireland.
+He was capped 19 times for the Republic of Ireland.